Republican Party (United States): Trump era

-Despite those disappointments, Trump easily won the nomination to be the party's candidate again in 2024, marking the third straight election of him being the GOP nominee.
-Trump – who survived an ear injury in an assassination attempt during the campaign – achieved victory against Vice President Kamala Harris, who replaced President Biden on the Democratic ticket after his withdrawal in July.
-He won both the electoral college and popular vote, becoming the first Republican to do so since George W. Bush in 2004, and improving his vote share among working class voters, particularly among young men, those without college degrees, and Hispanic voters.
-The Republicans also held a slim majority in the House and retook control of the Senate, securing the party's first trifecta since 2017.
-The Republican government was party to the 2025 federal shutdown, the longest in the nation's history.
+Trump easily won the nomination to be the party's candidate again in 2024, marking the third straight election of him being the GOP nominee.
+Trump achieved victory against Vice President Kamala Harris.
+He won both the electoral college and a plurality of the popular vote, becoming the first Republican to do so since George W. Bush in 2004, and improving his vote share among working class voters, particularly among young men, those without college degrees, and Hispanic voters.